AVSLab/basilisk/src/simulation/power/ReactionWheelPower/ReactionWheelPower.rst

     unitTestSim.AddModelToTask(unitTaskName, testModule)

 The user needs to specify a base power consumption :math:`p_{\text{base}}` through the module variable ``nodePowerOut``.
-This should be a positive value to reflect the power required just to be turning on the RW device, even without any motor torque commands being applied.
+This should be a positive value to reflect the power required just to turn on the RW device, even without any motor torque commands being applied.

 You also need to specify the RW state message with the module variable ``rwStateInMsgName``.